illcore/Cylindrical_source/README.md

-# A solid cylindrical source in GEANT4.
+# A cylindrical surface source in GEANT4.